orcunziylan/Interactive-Graphics-hw1/README.md

 # Interactive Graphics HW1 2019 - Cube

-This repository contains code for the Interactive Graphics Homework 1 assignment from 2019.
-This project involves creating a 3D cube using WebGL, applying Gouraud and Phong shading models, and allowing resizing, repositioning, and viewing from different angles.
+This repository contains the code for Interactive Graphics Homework 1 from 2019.
+The project involves creating a 3D cube using WebGL, applying Gouraud and Phong shading models, and providing functionality for resizing, repositioning, and viewing from various angles.